sassoftware/esp-studio-examples/Advanced/transpose_wide/README.md

 ## Test the Project and View the Results for Wide Mode

-When you test the project in SAS Event Stream Processing Studio, you can use the **Publish** button to publish events from the input-wide.csv file into the SourceW window.
-You must specify the following date format: `%Y-%m-%d %H:%M:%S`.
+If you do not use the **Install example** button in SAS Event Stream Processing Studio, note that if you use the **Publish** button to publish events from the `input-wide.csv` file into the SourceW window, you must specify the following date format: `%Y-%m-%d %H:%M:%S`.
 For more information, see [Publish Events from a CSV file](https://go.documentation.sas.com/doc/en/espcdc/default/espstudio/p124n2fohetwqzn109gsdel6o1cj.htm).

-Alternatively, before you test the project, you can configure a publisher connector for the SourceW window and specify the date format `%Y-%m-%d %H:%M:%S` in the connector's settings.
-For more information, see [Configure a File and Socket Connector](https://go.documentation.sas.com/doc/en/espcdc/default/espstudio/n0esv2n0cbbpgcn1r281krr1iv6q.htm#n0y87cwr7q5vo6n1qlfcey182vt6).

-The results for each window appear in separate tabs in test mode.
+When you test the project, the results for each window appear on separate tabs.
 The following figure shows the results for the SourceW tab.
 This tab displays the events received from the aircraft.
 Information relating to each plane is located on several rows.
 For example, the pitch for `turboprop #1` is on the first row but the yaw for the same plane is on the tenth row.

 ![SourceW tab](img/SourceW-wide.png "SourceW tab")